-- ➤ IL and Domestic Law: distinct legal systems.
-Differences deriving from their sources, their object and their addressees.
-BUT do not make them impenetrable to each other, nor do they prevent relations between them, which sometimes present areas of tangency and friction. - Relationship between IL-DL: inevitable overlapping of their rules: apply in the same world whose structure revolves around the figure of the State. - State: The State is the transmission belt between international law and domestic law. - are the creators of the rules that apply among themselves at the international level and are responsible for complying with and enforcing them. - each State is responsible for creating and applying the rules of domestic or national law, as well as for ensuring the application of the international rules that bind it, by virtue of the phenomenon known as "functional splitting". - Questions concerning the systemic relationships: three fundamental principles - States are bound to observe in good faith the obligations assumed under customary or conventional international law (pacta sunt servanda). - Principle of consistency between the State's action externally and internally: elimination of any antinomies or contradictions that may arise between the international rules applicable to the State and the rules of its domestic legal order.
+- IL and national OK law are distinct legal systems.
+Differences deriving from their sources, their object, and their addressees.
+BUT this does not make them impenetrable to each other, nor does it prevent relations between them, which sometimes present areas of tangency and friction. - Relationship between IL-NL: inevitable overlapping of their rules: apply in the same world whose structure revolves around the figure of the state. - The state is the transmission belt between international law and national law. - States are the creators of the rules that apply among themselves at the international level and are responsible for complying with and enforcing them. - Each state is responsible for creating and applying the rules of national law, as well as for ensuring the application of the international rules that bind it, by virtue of the phenomenon known as "functional splitting". - > Three fundamental principles concerning the systemic relationships: - States are bound to observe in good faith the obligations assumed under customary or conventional international law (pacta sunt servanda). - Principle of consistency between the state's action externally and internally: elimination of any antinomies or contradictions that may arise between the international rules applicable to the state and the rules of its national legal order.

-- Principle of the primacy of international law, by virtue of which the obligations assumed by the State by virtue of an international norm take precedence over those established by its domestic law. - Practice shows that the relationship raises complex issues.
-The main one arises in cases where international rules are to be applied in the State system by domestic administrative and judicial bodies, since the latter are not always familiar with or inclined to apply rules belonging to a legal system other than the usual one. - It is more feasible to apply the rules contained in treaties than those of general or customary international law. - The direct application of international norms by domestic administrations and courts is only possible in the case of complete and finished international norms, which do not require any legislative or administrative development for them to be fully operational (so-called "self-executing" norms-rara avis in IL). - National legal operators experience greater difficulties in applying international norms in the domestic order when they affect sectors close to the hard core of state sovereignty, as is particularly the case in criminal law. - Three distinct aspects: - the processes of mutual referral between international law and domestic law; - the ways in which domestic law integrates and takes over the rules of international law; - Situations of conflict that arise.
+- Principle of the primacy of international law by virtue of which the obligations assumed by the state by virtue of an international norm take precedence over those established by its national legislation. - Practice shows that the relationship raises complex issues.
+The main one arises in cases where international rules are to be applied in the state system by national administrative and judicial bodies, since the latter are not always familiar with or inclined to apply rules belonging to a legal system other than the customary one. - It is more feasible to apply the rules contained in treaties than those of general or customary international law. - The direct application of international norms by national administrations and courts is only possible in the case of complete and finished international norms, which do not require any legislative or administrative development for them to be fully operational (so-called "self-executing" norms - rara avis in IL). - National legal operators experience greater difficulties in applying international norms in the national order when they affect sectors close to the hard core of state sovereignty, as is particularly the case in criminal law. - > Three distinct aspects: - the processes of mutual referral between international law and national law; - the ways in which national law integrates and takes over the rules of international law; - Situations of conflict that arise.

-THE REFERRAL PROCESSES
+REFERRAL PROCESSES

-- A. From International Law to domestic law. - B. From domestic to international law
+A. From international law to national lawB.
+From national to international law

-A. FROM INTERNATIONAL LAW TO DOMESTIC LAW
+A. FROM INTERNATIONAL LAW TO NATIONAL LAW

-- "TOP TO BOTTOM". - Relationship between IL and DL is produced by way of a "downward referral" - an international norm contemplates the use of domestic law channels for its application and enforcement. - Other cases, the reference may have a more substantive scope, either permissive or mandatory. - Permissive international rule may enable States to regulate a given situation by means of a domestic rule. - An international norm may establish an obligation to adopt certain national implementing measures that States must implement in their domestic legislation.
+- "TOP TO BOTTOM". - Relationship between IL and DL is produced by way of a "downward referral" - an international norm contemplates the use of national law channels for its application and enforcement. - Other cases, the reference may have a more substantive scope, either permissive or mandatory. - Permissive international rule may enable states to regulate a given situation by means of a national rule. - An international norm may establish an obligation to adopt certain national implementing measures that states must implement in their national legislation.

-B. FROM DOMESTIC LAW TO INTERNATIONAL LAW
+B. FROM NATIONAL LAW TO INTERNATIONAL LAW